 # 1 — Sea Camp

 The most developed campground is located at Sea Camp.
+This is the only campground with drinkable water (elsewhere requires treating the water, according to the NPS).
 After getting off the ferry at Sea Camp (departures from St. Marys, GA), it’s a half mile hike from the dock to the campground.
-Sea Camp reservations cost $22 per night for up to six people at the campsite.
-Other fees are $10 per adult park entry fee, plus round trip ferry tickets from St. Marys, GA National Park Service dock, at $34.10 per adult (age 16-plus).
+Sea Camp reservations cost $22 per night for up to six people per campsite.
+Group sites are $40 per night (20 people maximum).
+Other fees are $10 per adult park entry fee, plus the cost of round trip ferry tickets from St. Marys, GA at $34.10 per adult with taxes and fee (age 16-plus).

 Sea Camp Amenities